 TaylorMade

 For years, TaylorMade irons have been one of the favorites of many golfers.
 Its iron is pack with innovative features that appeals to different handicapped players.
 Among its irons, the TaylorMade Sim 2 Max is one of the best golf irons ever made.
-It feels like forged iron compared to the other cavity back irons made by TaylorMade.
+It feels like forged iron compared to TaylorMade’s other cavity back irons.

 Ping

-If there’s one brand that we can consider iconic and already made history with their irons, we can say it’s Ping.
-For decades, it continues to be innovative in producing the best golf irons ever.
-These irons became popular but amateurs and professional golfers.
+If there’s one brand that we can consider iconic and that has already made history with its irons, we can say it’s Ping.
+For decades, it continued innovating in producing the best golf irons ever.
+These irons became popular among amateurs and professional golfers.

-Ping often plays catchup in popularity compared to Callaway and Taylor Made, but have carved out their own niche and popularity.
-Their new irons offer maximum forgiveness and high launch to appeal to the most number of golfers.
+Ping often plays catchup in popularity compared to Callaway and Taylor Made but has carved out its niche and popularity.
+Their new irons offer maximum forgiveness and high launch to appeal to most golfers.

 Titleist

 Titleist is one of the brands that produces the best golf irons ever.
-They are known initially with their golf balls, but over time they have been able to produce some of the best golf irons for both amateur and professional golfers.
+They are known initially for their golf balls, but over time, they have produced some of the best golf irons for amateur and professional golfers.
 Their irons are packed with technology that can help golfers take their game to the next level.

 Cobra King

-Cobra King is one of the most sought golf brands in the market.
+Cobra King is one of the most sought-after golf brands in the market.
 Over the years, they introduced an array of the best golf irons ever in the market to help golfers advance in their game.
 They are one of the best golf brands that offer irons with the best value of money.
-Their irons will be a bit pricy, but it is worth every penny.
+Their irons will be pricy, but it is worth every penny.

 Mizuno

-When it comes to your golfing irons needs, Mizuno is one of the brands you don’t want to miss out on.
-Mizuno irons have sleek and minimalist design and the best irons ever made..
+Mizuno is one of the brands you don’t want to miss out on.
+Mizuno irons have sleek and minimalist designs.
 Their irons have an exceptional feel.

 Frequently Asked Questions (FAQ)

-With all the iron choices on the market, golfers have lots of questions about which set to pick.
+With all the iron choices on the market, golfers have many questions about which set to pick.
 We understand how overwhelming this can be.
-Here are a few of the questions that we get asked most frequently about how to choose the best golf irons on the market.
+Here are a few of the questions we get asked most frequently about choosing the best golf irons on the market.

 What Should A High Handicapper Look For In A Set Of Irons?

 When choosing a golf club set for the high handicapper, it is ok to choose forgiveness over distance.
-The forgiveness is what will allow golfers to get better ball speed and flight and increased consistency.
+Forgiveness will allow golfers to get better ball speed and flight and increase consistency.

 High handicappers should stay away from blade-style irons, and they should look for something with a low center of gravity.
-If a higher handicapper does happen to struggle with distance, it makes sense to look for a lighter shaft with a graphite design.
+If a higher handicapper struggles with distance, looking for a lighter shaft with a graphite design makes sense.

 What Should An Average Golfer Look For In an Iron Set?

-Average golfers that struggle with forgiveness should look for a cavity-type design with a low center of gravity.
+Average golfers who struggle with forgiveness should look for a cavity-type design with a low center of gravity.

-Average golfers that tend to have very good iron performance can absolutely look into forged and or blade type irons.
-If your irons are the best clubs in your bag, you should play to your strengths and play with the highest performing iron you can handle.
+Average golfers with very good iron performance can look into forged or blade-type irons.
+If your irons are the best clubs in your bag, you should play to your strengths and play with the highest-performing iron you can handle.

 How Many Irons Should I Carry In My Golf Bag?

-Most irons sets are sold as a 4-pitching wedge.
-In recent years with all of the loft changing done by golf companies and the popularity of the hybrid golf clubs, you are seeing these iron sets sold more in the 5-gap wedge configuration.
+Most iron sets are sold as a 4-iron to pitching wedge.
+In recent years, with all of the loft changes done by golf companies and the popularity of hybrid golf clubs, these iron sets sold more in the 5-iron to gap wedge configuration.

 Why Are Some Golf Irons More Money Than Others?

-Most of the time, the higher priced irons are going to feel much better than the lower-priced irons.
+Most of the time, the higher-priced irons will feel much better than the lower-priced irons.
 If you are new to the game, this feeling will not make that much of a difference.
-As your game gets better and you are looking for higher performance in your irons, it makes sense to spend a bit more money on a set.
+As your game gets better and you are looking for higher performance in your irons, spending a bit more money on a set makes sense.

 Who Should Use Hybrid Irons?

-Hybrid irons are mostly built for the higher handicap player.
-With a set of hybrid irons, all of your clubs will look and perform like a hybrid.
-For many players, this is a great benefit, and it allows them much more forgiveness from the rough and much better ball flight as well.The only downside of the hybrid irons is that you won’t have as much control over the shorter irons as you do with a traditional iron.
-This takes a bit of getting used to, but it will certainly be a great choice for those who struggle to get wedges and nine irons to get up in the air and land softly on a green.
+For many players, this is a great benefit, and it allows them much more forgiveness from the rough and much better ball flight.The only downside of hybrid irons is that you won’t have as much control over the shorter irons as you do with traditional irons.

 Testing Criteria used for evaluation

-Before you make your final decision about the best golf irons ever sets on the market, there are a few things you should consider.
+Before you decide about the best golf irons ever set on the market, you should consider a few things.
 Making sure you purchase a set of clubs that fit your game both now and five years from now is a bit of a challenge.
 Here are the most important factors to consider.

 Fitting

-To start off, if you are taller or shorter than average height, then it almost always makes sense to get fitted for golf clubs.
-The standard men’s golf clubs are made to accommodate players that are 5’6” to 6’0”.
-If you fall outside of this range, a fitting is probably not necessary.
+If you are taller or shorter than average, it almost always makes sense to get fitted for golf clubs.
+The standard men’s golf clubs are made to accommodate 5’6” to 6’0” players.
+A fitting is probably unnecessary if you fall outside of this range.

 Shaft

-People get confused about shaft material and shaft flex.
-Golf shafts come in two materials, graphite and steel.
+Golf shafts come in two materials: graphite and steel.
 Irons also come in many different flexes.
 For men’s clubs, you will mostly see extra stiff, stiff, regular, and senior.

 Your swing speed will tell you which shaft is the best for you.
-If you have a faster swing speed, you are going to need a stiffer shaft.
+You will need a stiffer shaft if you have a faster swing speed.
 Slow swing speeds need lightweight shafts that have more flex to them.

-Graphite shafts are best for distance, but they are not always as accurate as steel.
+Graphite shafts are best for distance but are not always as accurate as steel.
 Steel shafts are great when it comes to control, but they may cost you a few yards.
-If you hit the ball a long way but struggle to keep things on the proper fairway, the steel shafts are going to be a much better fit.

 Cavity Back Vs. Forged Vs. Blade